 If you already do yoga, you’ll notice that many of the poses below are postures that you already do regularly.
 That means that if you maintain your practise, you’ll naturally handle the issues that can arise with menopause and pre-menopause.

-If some of the poses are not ones that you do in your yoga, then either build them into your home practise, or consider Flametree’s Women Only yoga.
-This class lets you regularly learn and do the poses that I’ll be discussing.
+If some of the poses are not ones that you do in your yoga, then one option is to build them into your home practise.

-At a minimum, this post will tell you why the poses are working for you, or could be working for you if you were do them.
+At a minimum, this post will tell you why the poses are working for you, or could be working for you if you were doing them.

 I’ve always found that knowing why to do a pose, helps motivate me to do it!